 - Because of the nature of these credits, and the fact that those who do not need to file may benefit, many are unaware of their benefits

-- The HHC expires for the year after the September 30th deadline and cannot be claimed afterwards.
+- The HHC expires for the year after the September 30th deadline and cannot be claimed afterward.
 So, it is crucial to claim before the deadline.
 If you have already filed your 2021 tax return you most likely have already benefited from these credits.

 Where the VITA Team Will Be